ibm-cloud-docs/schematics/iks-cluster-example.md

 6. Now, you can use external IP address and access the URL `https://<public-IPaddress>:30170/` to view the deployed application.

-### Executing playbook by using user interface
-{: #iks-ui-execute}

-After the prerequisite is completed, follow these steps to complete the use case:

-1. Use the GitHub repository, [hackathon starter Ansible playbook](https://github.com/Cloud-Schematics/ansible-app-deploy-iks), and view the `site.yaml` file, for more information, about playbook creation, see  [create playbook](/docs/schematics?topic=schematics-create-playbooks).

-2. Ensure the {{site.data.keyword.containerlong_notm}} instance is in running state.
-For more information, about creating VPC cluster, see [Creating a VPC Generation 2 compute cluster](/docs/containers?topic=containers-getting-started#vpc-gen2-gs).

-3. Create a {{site.data.keyword.bpshort}} action file `action.json` by using the action definition.
-You need to specify the {{site.data.keyword.cloud}} resource inventory.
-For more information, about the steps to create the action definition, see [create {{site.data.keyword.bplong_notm}} action by using UI](/docs/schematics?topic=schematics-action-setup#create-action).

-   When the action is successful the job is created.
-You can view the settings and job option of the execution details.
-  {: note}

-4. Access your VPC public IP to view the deployed application.
-For example, `https://<public-IPaddress>:30170/`.

 ## What's next?
 {: #uc_what's next}